Copper Center, Alaska: Geography

+Copper Center is located at 61°57′55″N 145°19′6″W (61.965305, -145.318280), on the Richardson Highway (Alaska Route 4), on the west bank of the Copper River, at the confluence with the Klutina River.
+It is about 16 miles southeast of Glennallen, which is on the Glenn Highway (part of Alaska Route 1) just west of Route 4.
+Copper Center is about 100 miles north of Valdez.

+According to the United States Census Bureau, the CDP has a total area of 13.7 sqmi, all of it land.

+Climate

 Copper Center has a dry-summer subarctic climate (Köppen climate classification: Dsc).

-Copper Center is located at 61°57′55″N 145°19′6″W (61.965305, -145.318280).

-Copper Center is located on the Richardson Highway 4 south on the west bank of the Copper River at the confluence with the Klutina River.
-It is about 16 miles southeast of Glennallen on the Glenn Highway 1 and about 100 miles north of Valdez.

-According to the United States Census Bureau, the CDP has a total area of 13.7 sqmi, all of it land.
+Proximity to the ocean allows moderated temperatures enough that record lows aren't all that extreme, save for December, January, and February.
+While there is minimal seasonal lag when it comes to averages, it is present with regard to record temperatures.
+November's record low is especially mild.